Skip to content

 Per-peer tool text Agent spec.description — surfaced on delegate_to_<id> tools for the entry agent

 When workflow.type is dynamic, the entry agent's LLM receives one OpenAI tool per allowed peer: delegate_to_<agent_id> with a task argument. mas-ctl run-mas executes those calls over the materialized in-process CommBus via the default LlmDelegator plugin.
+There is no separate delegation-transport plugin binding on the agent — how peer delegation executes is the entry agent's own design_pattern (the ReAct tool loop dispatching delegate_to_* tool calls), the same contract that drives its own reasoning.

 See topology-and-workflow.md and mas.md.